BringBackTron/Solo8Ball/README.md

 * Our experience is strong with troubleshooting errors and learning what happen and how to find the problem and fix it.
 * An example is troubleshooting fat-free and console.log()-ing to know if the fat-free grabbed the latest changes or if an error is still occuring.

+Username/passwords: (testuser, "testpassword"), (jonny, "yespapa"), (jonathan, "toothpaste")

+Disclaimer: Due to our pages having two views (navbar and then actual content for page), HTML validators are saying there are errors with having two <HTML> tags since it's stacking the navbar HTML ontop of the page HTML.
+This is by design since we didn't want to hardcode the navbar into each page

 ## UML/ER Class Diagram

 ![UML-ER-Diagram-Final](https://user-images.githubusercontent.com/20677527/122156614-2df05d00-ce1e-11eb-9723-eca28c6cd257.PNG)